feklee/hiwiwi/README.md

 Steps:

+ 1. Clone to: `~/.hiwiwi`

-  * Link dot files to their respective places below `$HOME`.
+ 2. Link dot files to their respective places below `$HOME`, or include them from other files.

-  * Install software that is needed.
+ 3. Install dependencies.
 Look in `.xinitrc`.
-Concerning compatibility, consider the age of the last modification / commit.
+Concerning compatibility of software, consider the age of the last modification / commit.

 Known issues